Questions & Answers

 How many people drown in the Mediterranean?

-More than 28,000 people (as of October 2023) have drowned in the Mediterranean since 2014, according to the UN Organisation for Migration (IOM).
+According to the UN Organisation for Migration (IOM), more than 30,000 people (as of August 2024) have drowned in the Mediterranean since 2014, most of them in the central Mediterranean.
 However, the number of unreported cases is likely to be significantly higher, as not every boat accident becomes known.
 The detailed IOM statistics can be found here.

 Isn't sea rescue actually a state task?

-Every ship is obliged to rescue at sea, as are coastal states.
-However, in 2014, the large-scale Mare Nostrum search and rescue mission in the Mediterranean, organised by the European Union (EU) and Italy, was suspended.
-In 2019, the EU also ended all rescue activities under Operation EUNAVFORMed-Sophia.
-As a result, civilian sea rescue is currently the only way to save human lives from drowning.
+Every ship is obliged to rescue people at sea, as are coastal states.
+However, the large-scale Mare Nostrum search and rescue mission in the Mediterranean organised by the European Union (EU) and Italy was discontinued in 2014.
+In 2019, the EU also ended all rescue activities as part of Operation EUNAVFORMed-Sophia.
+Since then, there has no longer been a state-organised sea rescue programme in the Mediterranean.
+The ships of the Italian Coast Guard do pick up people in distress at sea.
+Further out at sea, however, civilian ships are the only ones that rescue people.

 Why is civilian sea rescue criminalised and obstructed?